Tango in the Night

-Tango in the Night is the fourteenth studio album by British-American rock band Fleetwood Mac, released on 13 April 1987 by Warner Bros.
+Tango in the Night is the fourteenth studio album by the British-American rock band Fleetwood Mac, released on 13 April 1987 by Warner Bros.
 Records.
-As a result of Lindsey Buckingham's departure later that year, it is the fifth and final studio album with the band's most successful lineup of Buckingham, Mick Fleetwood, Christine McVie, John McVie, and Stevie Nicks, though Christine McVie would make guest appearances on the band's 2003 album, Say You Will.
+It is the fifth and final studio album with the band's most successful lineup of Lindsey Buckingham, Mick Fleetwood, Christine McVie, John McVie, and Stevie Nicks, though Christine McVie would make guest appearances on the band's 2003 album, Say You Will.
 This lineup did not reconvene again for another album until 1997's live album The Dance.

 Produced by Buckingham with Richard Dashut, Tango in the Night began as one of Buckingham's solo projects, but in 1985, the production had morphed into Fleetwood Mac's next record.
 It contains several hit singles, including four US top 20 hits: "Big Love" (No. 5), "Seven Wonders" (No. 19), "Little Lies" (No. 4), and "Everywhere" (No. 14).
 Two additional songs, "Family Man" (No. 90) and "Isn't It Midnight", were released as singles to lower chart success.
 Tango in the Night has sold over 15 million copies worldwide.
 In March 2017, remastered deluxe editions of Tango in the Night were released, the first as a double-CD set and the second as a 3CD/1DVD/1-LP boxset.